Multi-resolution Enhancement for Full Spectrum Neural Representations: Results

 Our approach is motivated by two key observations.
-First, achieving representations that faithfully preserve the full frequency spectrum while remaining compact requires architectures that can effectively capture meaningful information without discarding scientifically relevant detail.
+First, achieving representations that faithfully preserve the scientifically relevant details while remaining compact requires architectures that can effectively capture meaningful information across the full frequency spectrum.
 Second, compact networks must be endowed with mechanisms that enhance their representational capacity.
-As illustrated in Fig.\ref{fig:Cu3Au}, existing INR frameworks, when constrained to a small parameter size, often over-smooth fine details or introduce unphysical textures, as exemplified by a representative raw X-ray speckle dataset.
-This is also evident from the demonstration using the Barbara image (Fig.~\ref{fig:barbara}).
+As illustrated in Fig.\ref{fig:Cu3Au}, existing INR frameworks, when constrained to a small parameter budget, often over-smooth fine details or introduce unphysical textures, as exemplified by a representative raw X-ray speckle dataset.
+We demonstrate that WIEN-INR achieves accurate representations that preserve fine-scale details and textures that are physically meaningful while maintaining a compressive network size, delivering strong rate–distortion performance. \\

+\textbf{WIEN-INR} The design of WIEN-INR is guided by two principles.
+The first is that the rate–distortion can be improved by operating in a domain that better decouples and decorrelates information across scales.
+We achieve this by applying a wavelet transform to partition the signal into different frequency bands across scales (detailed discussion of wavelet over Fourier is provided in the Methods \ref{sec:WIEN-INR}).
+The second principle is that the compact coordinate-based MLPs can be endowed with additional representational power through a lightweight enhancement module, enabling them to capture subtle details without inflating the network size.
+Both components are modular: the wavelet transform acts as a preprocessing step, and the enhancement module can be integrated with any coordinate-based INRs.

+\textit{Architecture.} Our approach addresses the limitations of using small INRs to represent the full-spectrum information, particularly high-frequency details.
+The wavelet transform decomposes input data into frequency bands that are better de-correlated, helping alleviate the low-frequency bias in compressive INRs by separating high-frequency details into dedicated sub-bands.
+We further improve model efficiency by using a shared network per scale-frequency band, taking advantage of the correlation between wavelet coefficients \cite{Mallat2008,Shapiro1993}.
+For the finest detail band, which is particularly challenging for small INRs to represent, we introduce a novel enhancement module that increases representational capacity without significantly increasing model size.
+This module infers finer-scale details conditioned on coarser-scale estimations, effectively acting as a learnable local operator that enhances the ability of the network to capture the finest details.

+\textit{Theory.} The design choices are further supported by our theoretical analysis of split INRs in the lazy regime, or the Neural Tangent Kernel (NTK) regime \citep{jacot2018ntk,lee2019wide} (formal definition is given in the Supplementary Information \ref{A:definitions}).
+We treat the NTK as the \emph{design variable} induced by an INR of bounded size and consider the high frequency (HF) band error.
+For a wavelet band indexed by $(j,i)$, let $\mathcal H_{j,i}$ denote the (fixed) band subspace and $P_{j,i}$ the associated projection operator.
+Let $P\in\mathbb N$ be a scalar budget equal to the total number of trainable parameters (weights and biases).
+Define